Fuhze73/Florence-2-Batch-Captioning-Optimizer/README.md

 Select an image from the list.
 Edit or add a caption.
 Click "Update and Save Caption" to save changes.
+You can edit your past captions without having to generate them each time (just click "Load Images with captions (if already generated) ")

 ### Export captions